 The Existing Zoning Alternative would require recontouring of the existing site to create a passive park.
 Although the overall volume of grading and earth movement would be less than with the proposed project, the overall impact to existing vegetation would be essentially the same because the alternative would require ground disturbance of the same geographical area as the proposed project.
-Therefore, it is anticipated that this alternative would also result in the direct loss of 11.68 acres of native plant communities and include the preservation of 1.56 acres of native plant communities and 0.24 acre of landscaped and disturbed plant communities associated with the two natural drainages on site.
+Therefore, it is anticipated that this alternative would also result in the direct loss of 11.68 acres of native plant communities and include the preservation of 1.56 acres of native plant communities and disturbed plant communities associated with the two natural drainages on site.